 4 July, goodbye Juno

-In the past couple of months, there has been talk of some at NASA looking for an extension of the mission until September 2025, so that Juno can fly over some of Jupiter's moons and study them closely.
-Maybe that violent ending could be suspended for a few more years.
+In the past couple of months there has been talk that some at NASA are looking for an extension of the mission until September 2025, so that Juno can fly over some of Jupiter's moons and study them closely.
+Maybe that violent ending could be on hold for a few more years.

 Probability of success: 10/10.
 Let's face it, Juno has already won: everything that will come, even if it is obviously important, is runny fat.